open-webui/docs/features.md

 - 🛡️ **Granular User Permissions**: Restrict user actions and access with customizable role-based permissions, ensuring that only authorized individuals can perform specific tasks.

-- 👥 **Multi-User Management**: Seamlessly manage multiple users through our intuitive admin panel, streamlining user administration and simplifying user lifecycle management.
+- 👥 **Multi-User Management**: Seamlessly manage multiple users through our intuitive admin panel with pagination, streamlining user administration and simplifying user lifecycle management.

 - 🔧 **Admin Panel**: Streamlined user management with options to add users directly or in bulk via CSV import, making user onboarding and management efficient.